Pizza989/ScriptManager/README.md

 ## Installation

-Just clone it and put graphics.pyw in your startup folder
+Just clone it and link graphics.pyw in your startup folder
 \
 \
 Press win + r and enter shell:startup to find it